 CATM at UNFCCC and the Paris Agreement

 The United Nations Framework Convention on Climate Change (UNFCCC) is the main global forum aimed at addressing climate change.
-The agreements under the UNFCCC can significantly shape the governance of CATM.
+The agreements under the UNFCCC could significantly shape the governance of CATM.
 The 1997 Kyoto Protocol alluded to CDR, as it stated that Parties should promote research, development and increased use of carbon dioxide sequestration technologies (Art.
 2.1.a.iv).

 The Paris Agreement, adopted by the Parties in 2015, has spurred further interest in CATM in climate policy discussions, although these measures are not explicitly mentioned in the agreement.
 The ambitious target of limiting global warming under 2°C – which is unlikely to be achieved without substantial implementation of CDR measures – and the mention of greenhouse gas removal as a potential mean to achieve this target have contributed the growing interest for CATM.
 There have been to date no discussions of SRM under the UNFCCC.